 - Install our Chrome extension to capture feedback on the fly - especially useful for customer-facing colleagues!

-- Highlight useful snippets of feedback from your notes and link them to feature ideas - a process which we call creating Insights.
+- Highlight useful snippets of feedback from your notes and link them to feature ideas - a process that we call creating Insights.

 5. Build your user impact scores